 Red Group Coach

-Christian is entering his first season with the Nashville
+Christian is entering his second season with the Nashville

 Aquatic Club.
 He is also working as the Director of Aquatics

 for the Ensworth School.